ssk-d/fireflutter/README.md

 - Add `fireflutter` to pubspec.yaml
   - fireflutter package contains other packages like algolia, dio, firebase related packages, and more as its dependency.
 You don't have to install the same packages again in your pubspec.yaml
+  - To check what versions of the packages are installed, see pubspec.lock file.
   - See [the pubspect.yaml in sample app](https://github.com/thruthesky/fireflutter_sample_app/blob/fireflutter-initialization/pubspec.yaml).
   - You need to update the latest version of `fireflutter`.
 - See [FireFlutter Initialization](#fireflutter-initialization) to initialize `fireflutter` package.